-Portage Bay State Forest Campground Professional Review and Guide
+Portage Bay State Forest Campground Professional Guide

 "In all likelihood, Portage Bay got its name from early travelers who used the bay as the beginning of a shortcut across the narrowest point on the Garden Peninsula.
 Hiking about a mile inland from the water, groups making their way by canoe could pick up the Garden Creek, which would lead them out to Garden Bay.
 The minor inconvenience of this short portage could save them 30 miles of open-water paddling.